Last Updated on June 2, 2021 by Danny

 Can electronic drum sets be a suitable replacement for the real thing?

 The answer is no. But electric and acoustic drums definitely each have strengths and weaknesses.

 In this article, we will discuss the differences between acoustic and electric drums, benefits and limitations, playability and practicality, recording, and pricing.

 - Firstly, acoustic drums are responsive: They stay constant in how they sound depending on how you hit them.
 So you as a drummer will learn to play them in a certain way to get the sound you want.
 This will develop your technique.
 You will need a good technique to get the best sound out of the drums.

 - Acoustic drums are loud: They are good for high energy playing.
 When playing live gigs, your band members are going to want to feel it when you kick the bass drum.

 - Easy to set up and take down: All acoustic drum set are generally structured the same way.
 So if you end up playing on a kit that isn’t your own, you will still know how to rearrange it to fit your preferences.

 - Volume can be an issue when it comes to acoustic drums.
 They’re good for gigs but they’re not good if you live in an apartment or a quiet neighborhood.
 To be able to practice in those spaces, you will have to somehow soften the drums, which in turn won’t give you the authentic feel of them when playing.

 - Regular drums tend to take up space.
 Even the smallest acoustic drum set will need a decent area of space to put the bass drum and then fit cymbal stands all around.

-- Regular drum set need to be tuned.
+- Regular drum sets need to be tuned.
 The tuning process can take years to master.
 Tuning the drums is necessary if you want them to sound great.